TheAndruu/complete-trsst/README.md

 To play:
 --------
-Pages will be accessible in a browser at http://localhost:8080/
+Pages will be accessible in a browser at http://localhost:8080/, at least for GET requests.

+For POST operations, consider using Postman until the client is delivered.
+Available as a Chrome browser app: <a href="https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en">Postman app</a>.

 Examples:
 ---------